 It is only a pity, though, that the main character, Jake, is too bland and doesn’t have a lot of charisma when compared to his pals.
-I wonder if this is a general problem with Linklater’s protagonists – remember Ellar Coltrane’s character in Boyhood, who was also not really an example of charisma.
+I wonder if this is a general problem with Linklater’s protagonists – think of Ellar Coltrane’s character in Boyhood, who was not an example of charisma either.
 Jake is supposed to be the kind of everyday guy who gets thrown (together with us) in the middle of a small town with new friends and a new girlfriend, but he is completely outshined by his fellow co-actors.
-The same can be said about Zoey Deutch, who plays Jake’s interest Beverly and seems like the perfect woman for him, equally dull and uninteresting – and even a nice dialogue such as that about Jim Morrison used as a litmus test loses its charm with these two.
+The same can be said about Zoey Deutch, who plays Jake’s love interest Beverly.
+She seems like the perfect woman for him, equally dull and uninteresting, and even a nice dialogue about Jim Morrison as a litmus test loses its charm with these two.

 But despite that, Everybody Wants Some!! is irresistible enough to make us smile the whole time, as if we are spending the time of our lives with these guys (and to be honest, we are).
 And for a film with no conflict in the hands of Linklater – who even finds space for a wonderful, meaningful reference to an episode of The Twilight Zone (anyone who has seen the episode “A Stop at Willoughby” will know what I mean) –, it is as delightful as it can get, full of nostalgia for a time that has already passed.
 So just sit back and let the good times roll.